Jayita11/AtliQo-Bank-Credit-Card-Launch-EDA/README.md

 The exploratory data analysis and statistical tests provided valuable insights:

-- Significant income disparities exist across different occupations.
+- There are noticeable income disparities across different occupations.
+This information can be pivotal in tailoring marketing strategies for the new credit card.
-- The new credit card positively impacts transaction amounts and usage.
+- The analysis showed that the new credit card positively impacts transaction amounts and usage, indicating its potential success in the market.
-- Recommendations for the credit card launch include targeting high-income occupations and further analyzing transaction behaviors.
+- The 18-25 age group, which accounts for approximately 26% of the customer base, represents a significant untapped market.
+This demographic has an average annual income of less than $50k and limited credit history, which affects their credit scores and credit limits.
+Their usage of credit cards is relatively low compared to other age groups.